 People traveling to Africa already know they have to protect themselves against malaria.
 But there are other mosquito-borne diseases they must protect themselves from.
 African mosquitoes can carry yellow fever, dengue fever, West Nile virus, Chikungunya and Zika virus.
 There is a vaccine for yellow fever, but no vaccine for the others yet.

 5. The African Lion

 Weighing an average 500 lbs (200 kg), an elite member of the Big Five family, the lion is the only cat living in groups.
 Lazy during most of the day, an opportunist when it comes to food, it appears too bored and relaxed to pose a threat.
 Never underestimate a cat!

 In Tanzania and Mozambique, lions kill as many as a few hundred people each year.
 They even attack elephants.
 Lions don't prefer humans, although they do count as prey.
 But once they get the taste, they'll set off on a killing spree.
 There have been a considerable number of ferocious lion attacks throughout history, the most notorious being the Tsavo Man-Eaters Case.
 Over a period of nine months in 1898, around 35 railway workers were killed by a pair of male lions that dragged their victims out of their tents at night.
 The reasons behind this massacre remain a mystery.

-4. The Puff Adder
+4. The Black Mamba

 3. The African Buffalo